KiselkovD/Grider/README.md

 # Grider

-js program to cut imeges in matrix of imges
+js program to cut images in matrix of images